 The season calls for summer flu and various other health threats.
 However, most summer health issues are due to simple but avoidable mistakes.
 These include:

 Here’s a childhood summer flashback for some of you.
 Do you recall your elders stopping you from drinking chilled water after playing in the heat for too long?
 Well, their concerns were real.
-Consuming chilled water after a long day in the summer heat can shock your body.
-It can also result in sore throat or other digestive issues.
+Consuming chilled water after a long day in the summer heat can put your body in shock.
+It can also result in a sore throat or other digestive issues.

 Consuming too much coffee or caffeine-based products can dehydrate your body.
 Most times, it is the primary cause of dehydration during summers.